json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/nullability.md

 }
 ```

-This makes EF Core generate non-nullable columns.
+This makes Entity Framework Core generate non-nullable columns.
 And model errors are returned when nullable fields are omitted.

 # Reference types